-An important advantage of ENIR over Bayesian binning models (e.g., BBQ, and ABB) is that they can be extended to a multi-class and multi-label calibration models similar to what has done for the standard IsoRegC method [40].
+An important advantage of ENIR over BBQ is that it can be extended to a multi-class and multi-label calibration models similar to what has done for the standard IsoRegC method [27].
 This is an area of our current research.
 We also plan to investigate theoretical properties of ENIR.
-In particular, we are interested to investigate theoretical guarantees regarding the discrimination and calibration performance of these calibration methods, similar to what has been proved for the AUC guarantees of IsoRegC [10].
+In particular, we are interested to investigate theoretical guarantees regarding the discrimination and calibration performance of ENIR, similar to what has been proved for the AUC guarantees of IsoRegC [8].